10up/wpacceptance/docs/index.md

 * `name` (required) - Name of test suite.
 * `tests` (required) - This is an array of path(s) to tests.
 Each path in the array is processed via PHP `glob`. `*.php` will include every PHP file in the directory.
 Sholud be relative to `wpassure.json`.
 * `snapshot_id` - "Primary" snapshot to test again.
 If the `run` command is executed without the `--local` flag, this snapshot ID will be used.
 * `exclude` - WP Assure copys all the files in your repository into the snapshot for testing.
 There may be directories you want to include to speed things up e.g. `node_modules` and `vendor`.
-Should be relative `wp_assure.json`.
+Should be relative `wp_assure.json` or use variable `%REPO_ROOT%` to make absolute.
-* `test_clean_db` - If set to `true`, a "clean" DB will be used for each test in the suite. "clean" means the untampered DB from the snapshot.
+* `enforce_clean_db` - If set to `true`, a "clean" DB will be used for each test in the suite. "clean" means the untampered DB from the snapshot.
+* `disable_clean_db` - Will force WP Snapshots to disable "clean" DB functionality.
+By default, a clean DB is created even if `enforce_clean_db` is false since there is a test method for refreshing the DB.
 * `bootstrap` - Path to bootstrap file.
 This file will be executed before test execution begins.
 Should be relative to `wpassure.json`.
 * `repo_path` - The path to the root of your repository.
 WP Assure needs to know where to insert your codebase into the snapshot.
 If `repo_path` is not provided, it assumes `wpassure.json` is in the root of your repo. `repo_path` can be relative (from your `wpassure.json` file) or you can use the `%WP_ROOT%` variable to set the path.
 * `before_scripts` - An array of scripts to run in the same directory as `wpassure.json` before running tests.